ctava-msft/d3-meld/readme.md

 # Setup Compute Resources

 - Create an Azure Machine Learning workspace.
+- Create a User Managed Identity.
 - Request quota for A100 in that region.
 - Create Compute Instance within that AML workspace.
   Be sure to include a ssh option using a publickey/privatekey that you have local.
+- Assign the User Managed Identity to the Compute Instance.
+- In the Storage Account associated with the workspace, assign that User Managed Identity Blob Store Data Contributor.
+This way you'll be able to upload localfiles into the cloud blob store.

 # Run MELD in MPI Mode